Hagitude Special Guests

 Anne is a Jungian analyst based in England, and is the author and co-author of seven books, including her groundbreaking 1993 volume, The Myth of the Goddess: Evolution of an Image, with Jules Cashford.
 Her latest book is The Dream of the Cosmos: A Quest for the Soul.
 She is passionately interested in the fate of the Earth and the survival of our species in this critically important time of evolutionary change.
 Her work is devoted to the recognition that we live in an ensouled world, and to the restoration of the lost sense of communion between us and the invisible dimension of the universe that is the source or ground of all that we call ‘life’.

-Mary McLaughlin is a singer / songwriter / teacher who is steeped in the Ulster Gaelic song tradition of her native Ireland, where she was born and raised.
-For many years Mary performed on the English and American folk scene, singing and playing guitar and keyboards with various groups.
+Mary McLaughlin is a singer / songwriter / teacher / academic who is steeped in the Ulster Gaelic song tradition of her native Ireland, where she was born and raised.
+For many years Mary performed on the English and American folk scene and founded a Gaelic choir in California in 2007.
 She has released four solo albums and two teaching books, sang the theme song for the PBS special about the Titanic, ‘Lost Liners’, and contributed to 13 compilation albums on major labels.
 Mary was the singer leading off the hugely popular Narada /EMI hit ‘Celtic Voices’ (1995), which included ‘Sealwoman’, her composition over a traditional Scottish chant.
-She also collaborated with William Coulter on ‘Celtic Requiem’ (Windham Hill / Sony – 1998).
+She also collaborated with William Coulter on ‘Celtic Requiem’ (Windham Hill / Sony – 1998) to international acclaim.

-Today, Mary records, performs and teaches workshops in Gaelic song and culture.
+Today, Mary teaches classes in Gaelic song and its surrounding culture, mostly online.
 She specialises in The Keen (Irish Funeral Lament) and Fairy Song.
-She also has a PhD in Traditional Irish Song Studies from the University of Limerick: Songs Between Worlds: Enchantment and Entrapment in the Irish Otherworld Song Tradition.
+She holds certificates in Vocal and General Education, Shamanic Studies and Sound Therapy.
+She also has an MA in Chant and Ritual Song and a PhD in Traditional Irish Song Studies, which she began at the age of 60.
+She is currently working on a book about the Irish Keen.